 Mentorships as Catalysts for Youth Thriving

-Most youth have a hero or role model they admire and aspire to be.
+Most youth have a hero or role model they admire or aspire to be.
 Looking to others for guidance is natural.
-Love, encouragement, and support: these commonly experienced desires serve as motivating factors for the explosion of youth mentoring programs and research-based practices throughout the United States.
+Love, encouragement, and support serve as motivating factors for the burst of youth mentoring programs and research-based practices throughout the United States.
 Mentorships are rapidly becoming commonly used interventions within school systems and community organizations.
-Mentorships appeal to many because they are low-cost interventions that hold the potential to touch multiple dimensions of a youth’s life and serve as a developmental catalyst in youth thriving.
+Mentorships appeal to many.
+They are low-cost interventions that can potentially positively affect multiple dimensions of an adolescent’s life.
+Mentorships serve as a developmental catalyst in youth thriving.

-As the wave of enthusiasm for youth mentorships increases, researchers are formally evaluating programs based on practitioner questions such as, “What qualities are present in catalytic caring adult relationships?” and “Why do some mentoring relationships become transformational, while others fizzle out?”
-Although there are many factors to consider when answering these questions, an essential component of an effective mentorship is the quality of the caring adult relationship.
-Certain qualities can build up mentoring relationships, paving the way for a mentor to serve as both a launch pad to thriving and safe haven of emotional support for youth.
+There are many factors to consider when answering these questions.
+An essential component of an effective mentorship is the quality of the youth-mentor relationship.
+Certain qualities can build up these relationships, allowing mentors to serve as a launch pad to thriving and emotional support system for youth.

-Mentors who have enduring (or longer lasting) relationships with youth have a stronger impact than those who end their mentorships prematurely.
-As a result, researchers have turned their attention to the qualities associated with enduring relationships, finding that parents and non-familial caring adults are most effective in bolstering vocational, educational, and relational gains in youth when associated with quality relationships1.
+Additionally, mentors who have enduring (or long-lasting) relationships with youth have a stronger impact than those who end mentorships prematurely.
+Therefore, researchers have turned their attention to the qualities associated with enduring relationships.
+Findings suggest that parents and non-familial, caring adults are most effective in bolstering vocational, educational, and relational gains in youth when associated with quality relationships.

 Aiming for quality relationships has led researchers to narrow down the specific characteristics that promote enduring relational bonds within mentorships as:

-- Providing youth with opportunities to develop leadership and strengths-based skills.
+- Providing youth with opportunities to develop leadership and strengths-based skills; and

 - Offering a non-judgmental relational connection.

-Youth have used the word quality to describe the relationships where they received social-emotional support, skill-based support, and helpful guidance2.
-Researchers have found that mentors who can effectively relate to youth and empower them towards autonomy facilitate the most effective, enduring relationships3.
+Youth have used the word quality to describe the relationships where they received social-emotional support, skill-based support, and helpful guidance.
+Researchers have found that mentors who can effectively relate to youth and empower them towards autonomy facilitate the most effective, enduring relationships.

 Factors of Effective Mentorships